By Dr. Mercola

 - Chronic issues such as frozen shoulder and arthritis

 To me, at this point in time, it would almost be medical negligence bordering on medical malpractice not to try laser treatment before prescribing drugs or surgery for conditions such as these.
-Other therapeutic mind-body modalities such as Emotional Freedom Techniques (EFT), yoga, acupuncture, meditation, hot and cold packs, and Foundation Training can also result in astonishing pain relief without any drugs.
-It’s worth noting that EFT is effective against both acute and chronic pain.
+Other therapeutic mind-body modalities such as Emotional Freedom Technique (EFT), yoga, acupuncture, meditation, hot and cold packs, and Foundation Training can also result in astonishing pain relief without any drugs.
+It's worth noting that EFT is effective against both acute and chronic pain.

 Pain-Relieving Alternatives to Acetaminophen (and Other Analgesic Drugs)